shersheryar/WebDevlopment/README.md

-	here are some of the that I have done on web devlopment.
+	here are some of the work that I have done on web devlopment.